02 December 2024

 I already mentioned how Matthew is trying to make the point that Jesus is the literal descendant of Abraham and David, and why that’s significant.
 There’s more to it, of course.

 In Jesus’s case, the deal with his genealogy is whether he is, or counts as, a direct descendant of David.
 And since his adoptive father Joseph is a son of David, Mt 1.20 so is Jesus.
 Yes, adoption fully counts!
 If you’re one of those racists who insists it doesn’t, I got news for you: God doesn’t share your view in the slightest.
-Fortunately for us all; adoption by God is how we Christians inherit his kingdom.
+Fortunately for us all, ’cause adoption by God is how we Christians inherit his kingdom.

 Okay, so why does Matthew bring up five women in Jesus’s genealogy?—Tamar, Rahab, Ruth, “Uriah’s woman” (i.e. Bathsheba), and Mary?
 Most of us figure of course Mary comes up, ’cause she’s Jesus’s mom; duh.
 But the other women?

 The most common theory is a sexist one: It’s that the four Old Testament women are all sinners.
 Tamar tricked Judah into having sex with her, Rahab was a sex worker in Jericho, Ruth was a Moabite pagan, and Bathsheba cheated on Uriah with David.
-It’s to point out how Jesus is descended from sinners, but he conquered sin, so it’s all good.
+It’s to point out how Jesus is descended from sinners.
+But he conquered sin, so it’s all good.

 I call it sexist for two reasons: If you wanna talk about sinners, lookit the men!
 A whole lot of them—particularly the kings—are profoundly awful people.
-Secondly, labeling all the women as sinners doesn’t hold up.
-Historical context (i.e. Judah wasn’t doing right by Tamar) and the absence of historical details (i.e. did Bathsheba have any say whatsoever in the matter of her affair?) makes this interpretation hugely problematic, and that’s especially true of Ruth: The scriptures say nothing against her.
+Secondly, labeling all the women as sinners doesn’t hold up: Ruth’s not a sinner!
+The scriptures say nothing against her.
 (Go read Ruth again.
 I’ll wait.)
 She deliberately left Moab to righteously follow her mother-in-law and the LORD, and married Boaz to follow proper Israeli customs about inheritance instead of chasing other guys.
 Ru 3.10 She’s a woman of good character, Ru 3.11 which turns this interpretation into vile slander.
-Probably slanders the other women just as much.